-Solight Design lights all have a high-efficiency monocrystalline solar panel that recharges the built-in battery when exposed to direct sun.
-To recharge your light, turn to the OFF setting, place the light in direct, outdoor sun light with the solar panel facing the sun.
-Windows block light and significantly slows down charging.
+To recharge your light, turn to the OFF setting, place the light in direct, outdoor sunlight with the solar panel facing the sun (windows block light and can slow down charging).
 For optimum charging, place the light outside in an area away from shadows or shade.
 Charge times vary depending on time of year, location, and product.

 While charging, the solar panel may get warm.
 It is the reaction from the sun to the solar panel.
 To ensure the solar panel is recharging the battery, place your Solight Design light outside in direct, outdoor sun away from shaded areas.
 You will be able to tell by the intensity of the light.
 The light will dim as it loses power.